Ishirō Honda: Military service and marriage (1934–1946)

 Honda would then return home in December 1942, only to find that P.C.L. (now rebranded as Toho by that point) were forced to produce propaganda films to support the war effort.
 The government took control of the Japanese film industry in 1939, modeling the passage of motion picture laws after Nazi policies where scripts and films were reviewed so they supported the war effort and filmmakers noncompliant were punished or worse.
 Honda's son, Ryuji, was born on 31 January 1944, however, Honda received another draft notice in March 1944.
 He was assigned to head for the Philippines but his unit missed the boat and were sent back to China instead.
 To Honda's fortune, the conflict in China was less intense than it was in the Pacific and South-East Asia.
 Honda became a sergeant and was in charge of trading and communicating with civilians.
 Honda never ordered the Chinese as a soldier and was respectful to them as much as possible.

 Honda was eventually captured by the Chinese National Revolutionary Army and relocated to an area between Beijing and Shanghai for a year before the war ended.
 During his imprisonment, Honda stated to have been treated well and was even befriended by the locals and temple monks, who offered him to stay permanently but Honda respectfully refused in favor of finding his wife and children.
 As a parting gift, the locals gave Honda rubbings of Chinese proverbs, imprinted from stone carvings of temples.
 Honda would later write these verses in the back of his screenplays.

 During his final tour, Honda escaped death near Hankou when a mortar shell landed before him but did not detonate.
 When the battle ended, Honda later returned to retrieve the shell and took it back home to Japan where he placed it on top of his desk in his private study until his death.
-Honda then returned home in March 1946; however, throughout most of his life, even as an old man, Honda would have nightmares about the war twice or thrice a year.
+Honda then returned home in March 1946; however, throughout most of his life, even as an old man, Honda would have nightmares about the war two or three times a year.
 During his entire military service, Honda served three tours, with a total of six years serving at the front.